 Beth has served as the executive director of the North Dakota Broadcasters Association for 25 years.
 Prior to NDBA, she was the marketing director at Dakota Square Mall in MInot for eight years.
 Beth currently serves as an honorary commander of the North Dakota Army National Guard, striving to create lasting partnerships between civic and military leadership.

 Mary Jo Hotzler

 Mary Jo is the editor of On the Minds of Moms magazine and chief content officer at Forum Communications Company.
 Working for a family-owned media and technology company that has been bringing trustworthy, quality journalism and business solutions to the upper Midwest since 1878, she understands the importance of journalism in our lives.

 As the former editor and publisher of the Grand Forks Herald, Mike spent a lifetime immersed in journalism.
 After the 1997 Grand Forks Flood, the Herald won the Pulitzer Prize for Public Service and he was named editor of the year by the National Press Foundation.
 He continues to write a weekly column in North Dakota newspapers and published three books about North Dakota.

-Cecile Wehrman is the president of Journal Publishing, Inc., which publishes The Journal in Crosby and the Tioga Tribune.
+Cecile Wehrman is the executive director of the North Dakota Newspaper Association and president of Journal Publishing, Inc., which publishes The Journal in Crosby and the Tioga Tribune.
 A journalist for nearly four decades, she worked in radio, television and newspapers since 1985.
 Wehrman is also the project leader of Kid Scoop ND, a literacy project delivering a kid-oriented monthly newspaper to elementary students in the state.